Thimmyreign/airbnb-clone-project/README.md

 ### Users
 - **Fields:** id, name, email, password_hash, created_at
 - **Relationships:**
-  - A user can own multiple properties.
+  - A user (as an owner) can own multiple properties.
-  - A user can make multiple bookings.
+  - A user (as an customer) can make multiple bookings.
-  - A user can leave multiple reviews.
+  - A user (as an customer) can leave multiple reviews.

 ### Properties
 - **Fields:** id, title, description, location, price, owner_id (FK → Users)